qmacro/qmacro.github.io/_posts/2021-04-24-github-actions-workflow-browser.markdown

 /repos/{owner}/{repo}/contents/{path}
 ```

 we can retrieve the contents of a resource (a file) in a repository.
-Great!

 Let's have a look what this gives us, in a sample call, for the following values:

-* owner: qmacro
+* owner: "qmacro"
-* repo: showntell
+* repo: "showntell"
-* path: .github/workflows/main.yml
+* path: ".github/workflows/main.yml"

 ```bash
 $ gh api /repos/qmacro/showntell/contents/.github/workflows/main.yml